sekoyo/react-image-crop/README.md

 All crop values are in percentages, and are relative to the image.
 All crop params are optional.

-*: While you can initially omit the crop object, any subsequent change will need to be saved to state in the `onChange` callback and passed here.
+* _While you can initially omit the crop object, any subsequent change will need to be saved to state in the `onChange` callback and passed here._

 ```js
 crop: {